scalabridgelondon/curriculum/docs/tailcalls/tail-calls.md

 import mads.*

-object TailCalls extends Section: def content[A](mads: Mads[A]): A =
+object TailCalls extends Section("Tail Calls"): def content[A](mads: Mads[A]): A =
     import mads.syntax.*

     md"""
-# Tail Calls

 We've just learned about the stack and seen that long recursive calls can cause it to run out of space.
 However, we know we can solve this problem with what is called a tail recursive method.
 Here's the example we saw earlier.